Kangaroo dog: Origins

 The Kangaroo Dog has been reportedly part of Australian hunting culture since the beginning of colonization, with early settlers needing a dog that could handle the rigor of hunting in the Australian environment, particularly against kangaroos, who were a major food source for the early settlers.
-Kangaroos were already weary of both humans and dogs, due to 50,000 years of interactions with Aboriginal peoples and their dingo hunting companions.
+Kangaroos were already wary of both humans and dogs, due to 50,000 years of interactions with Aboriginal peoples and their dingo hunting companions.

-Greyhounds and Scottish Deerhounds made up the earliest populations of Kangaroo Dogs.
-Though many breeds were eventually added along the way.
+Greyhounds and Scottish Deerhounds made up the earliest populations of Kangaroo Dogs, though other breeds were eventually added along the way.
 Interestingly, the Scottish Deerhound was colloquially known as the Scotch Staghound, not to be confused with the English Staghound, an extinct scenthound.

 Earliest mentions

 Some accounts suggest that Darug people had Kangaroo Dogs as early as 1802, while in 1804 colonists sailed Kangaroo Dogs to Lutruwita, Tasmania where they were incorporated into the lives of Indigenous communities.
 The earliest known print reference to Kangaroo Dogs appear in classified advertisements as early as 1805 in the Sydney Gazette and New South Wales Advertiser.